Accident Law

 Moving Forward

 If the police were on site, they should provide you with a police report number.
-If not, you need to report it to the nearest police station and obtain the number.
+If not, you must report it to the nearest police station and obtain the number.
 As soon as possible, you should notify your insurance company.
 Even in minor accidents, you should seek medical attention.
 Some injuries are not immediately apparent and can be life-threatening if left untreated.
 It is likely to be very obvious if an accident is so minor that it does not warrant advice from an attorney.
-If there is any doubt, run through this quick checklist to help you make the decision.
+If there is any doubt, run through this quick checklist to help you decide.

-Contact an attorney if any medical conditions result from the accident (long or short term), any deaths, medical costs, loss of income due to the time off from normal activities, dispute over fault, multiple people harmed, inaccurate paperwork, or complex details involved.
+Contact an attorney if any medical conditions result from the accident (long or short term), deaths, medical costs, loss of income due to the time off from normal activities, a dispute over fault, multiple people harmed, inaccurate paperwork, or intricate details involved.
 Many attorneys offer a free consultation – take advantage of this and feel free to seek second opinions.

 It is best to choose an experienced, compassionate attorney dedicated to assisting you in navigating your accident claims or settlements.
 If you’re unsure whether the situation warrants a claim, check this blog post that answers the question, ‘Should I get an attorney after a car accident?’
-Understandably, this seems like a lot to remember, but you can even keep a notebook in your car for such emergencies, with all these details of what is required of you.
-Try to keep your head clear and focused, and you will get through this stressful situation with ease.
+Understandably, this seems like a lot to remember, but you can even keep a notebook in your car for such emergencies with all these details of what is required of you.
+Keep your head clear and focused, and you will easily get through this stressful situation.